usmcamp0811/dotfiles/packages/misc/nix-slide-deck/slides.md

 Nix builds **from the ground up** on a cryptographic, content-addressed store, ensuring:

-- 🪨 **A solid, reproducible base** — Every dependency, build input, and configuration is pinned.
+- 🪨 <b>A solid, reproducible base</b> — Every dependency, build input, and configuration is pinned.
 Your app builds the same today, tomorrow, and on any machine.
 - 🔄 **Immutable builds** — No surprises from "latest" or system drift.
 A build that worked once will always work again, byte-for-byte.
 - 🧱 **Consistency across environments** — From your laptop to CI to production, Nix ensures identical environments without "it works on my machine" bugs.
 </div>